Hire Us to Facilitate an OANM or Training

 Tannur is a mother, farmer, facilitator and poet.
 She is the founder of iLOGIC: Institute for the Love Of Genius In Community – a global community which promotes teaching and learning, based on interest.

 Her goal is to facilitate community action and activism through education and empowerment.
 Along with homeschooling her three children for seven years, she has facilitated Offers and Needs Markets, arts events, conferences, social artistry trainings, spoken word workshops and more throughout the US and Europe.

-Katie Epstein is a human geographer, social scientist, and trained mediator and facilitator.
+Katie is a human geographer, social scientist, and trained mediator and facilitator.
 Passionate about the power of social gatherings and connection, Katie works closely with individuals and collectives to design and lead innovative and meaningful events and group processes, both in-person and virtually.
-Katie holds a PhD from Montana State University and loves sharing mutual-aid activities and practices like the Offers and Needs Market with her research community.
+Katie holds a PhD from Montana State University and loves sharing mutual-aid activities and practices like the Offers and Needs Market with her research and conservation science community.